-Student Name(s) Faculty Member C Grading Project - etc.).
-Add your co mments when necessary score for the exhibit/pro y, these comments will be ject will be compiled an be removed and given to the student Written Communicati on 4 3 2 1 Points Given Grammar/ Sentence Structure Ideas are clear, concise, and effective.
+Written Communicati 4 3 2 1 Points Given

+on

+Grammar/ Sentence Structure Ideas are clear, concise, and effective.
 Grammar, spelling, punctuation are consistently used throughout the report.
 Most of the ideas are clear, concise, and effective- Some grammatical, spelling, and/or punctuation errors are evident Ideas are somewhat unclear, not concise and/or ineffective.
 There are grammar, spelling and/or punctuation errors throughout the paper.
 Ideas are not well-formed and hard to follow.
 There are numerous grammatical, spelling and /or punctuation errors evident throughout the paper.

-Comments: 4 3 2 1 Points Given Neatness/Format Paper is typed, double- spaced with appropriate font size.
+4 3 2 1 Points Given Neatness/Format Paper is typed, double- spaced with appropriate font size.
 The student(s) followed directions using all of the appropriate guidelines.
 Paper is typed and double-spaced.
 Incorrect font size and/or incorrect format was used.
 Paper was typed neatly, but was not double- spaced.
 The student didn't follow guidelines.
 Paper was not typed correctly, was not neat and was difficult to read.
 Guidelines were either not used or were not used as directed.

-4 3 2 1 Points

-Given

-Guidelines/ Accuracy The information in the paper was consistently accurate.
+4 3 2 1 Points Given Guidelines/ Accuracy The information in the paper was consistently accurate.
 Student(s) used their own words as much as possible.
 Most of the information in the paper was accurate.
 Student relied on quotes too often.
 There were some inaccuracies throughout.
 Phrasing did not appear original.
 The paper contained many inaccuracies.

-4 3 2 1 Points Given Works Cited/ References All material is referenced where necessary and is listed in the appropriate format.
-Turn it In is 10% or less for plagiarism.
-Most material is referenced where necessary and listed in the appropriate format.
-Turn It In is 11-20% The material was minimally referenced where necessary and/or not listed in the appropriate format.
+4 3 2 1 Points Given Works Cited/ References All material is referenced where necessary and is Most material is referenced where The material was minimally referenced The material was not referenced properly.
+Turn It listed in the appropriate format.
+Turn it In is 10% necessary and listed in the appropriate format. where necessary and/or not listed in the In is 26 - 100%. or less for plagiarism.
+Turn It In is 11-20% appropriate format.
 Turn It In is 21-25%.
-The material was not referenced properly.
-Turn It In is 26 - 100%. o.ven

 4 3 2 1 Points

 Given

 Abstract Ideas are clear, concise, and effective and guidelines were followed.
 Grammar, spelling, punctuation are consistently used throughout the abstract.
 Most of the ideas are clear, concise, and effective and guidelines were somewhat followed.
 Some grammatical, spelling, and/or punctuation errors are evident Ideas are somewhat unclear, not concise and/or ineffective and guidelines were not followed.
-There are grammar, spelling and/or punctuation errors throughout the Ideas are not well-formed and hard to follow and guidelines were not followed.
+There are grammar, spelling and/or punctuation errors throughout the abstract.
+Ideas are not well-formed and hard to follow and guidelines were not followed.
 There are numerous grammatical, spelling and /or punctuation errors evident throughout the abstract.
-22.01

-2.2222 abstract.